10 Simple Ways to Unblock Websites at School

-How to find an IP Address
+How to Use an IP Address to Unblock Websites

-The site’s IP address will appear in the box below.
+- The site’s IP address will appear in the box below.

-Copy and paste the IP address into your browser.
+- Copy and paste the IP address into your browser.
 If the block is URL-based, the website should load unblocked.

-5Use Google Cache
+5. Use Google Cache

 Search engines store back-up copies of web pages in order to improve loading speeds.
 This means that sites like Google and Bing retain older versions of websites which can be used to bypass certain restrictions.